How Long Is Sourdough Discard Good For? A Guide

 Discoloration

-Discoloration can also mean your sourdough discard is bad.
+Discoloration can also mean yours is bad.
 It should look creamy and even.
 Pink, orange, or grey spots mean harmful bacteria might be growing.
 In this case, it’s important to throw away the discard to keep your kitchen safe.

 Keep an eye out for these signs to make sure you use fresh, safe sourdough discard.
 If you’re unsure, it’s best to be safe and follow proper sourdough discard disposal.
 This keeps your baked goods quality and safe.